Planning with a functional minimalist DIY weekly planner printable (52 Planners in 52 Weeks – Week 35)

 Given that I’m more than halfway through this planner challenge I decided to take stock of what I do and don’t like in terms of planner layouts and design a printable that was more custom to my liking, rather than adapting a generic ‘off the shelf’ planner.

-This week I decided to pair it back with a simple black and white weekly spread I designed in Photoshop.
+This week I decided to pair it back with a simple black and white weekly spread I designed in Microsoft Word.
 I looked back at the previous weeks spreads and tried to pinpoint the elements that I liked and compile those into a custom weekly planner.
-Hint: keep reading if you want to download a copy of the printable for free and try it for yourself!
+Hint: keep reading if you want to download a copy of the printable for free and try it for yourself.

 Choosing the layout